 - Angulas - baby eels

-Tortillas are a very portable food.
-Cut into large wedges, they can be placed on top of a piece of bread and eaten while driving.
-Another common way to eat tortilla is to place it inside a bocadillo or baguette sandwich.
-Simply cut a length of baguette, slice in half lengthwise and insert a piece of tortilla.
-If you travel by train or bus, you’ll probably see a few bocadillos with tortilla de chorizo pulled out of travel bags or purses during the ride.
+Similar to a quiche, a tortilla can be served warm or cold and at any time of the day.
+You can find them on menus in nearly every restaurant and cafe throughout the country.
+Portable tortillas also make a hearty snack or light meal on the go.
+Spaniards often cut one into large wedges, put the pieces on slices of bread, and eat them while they drive.
+Another common way to eat a tortilla is inside a bocadillo or baguette sandwich.
+Simply cut a length of baguette, slice it in half lengthwise, and insert a chunk of tortilla.
+Traveling through Spain by train or bus, you often see bocadillos with tortilla de chorizo pulled out of travel bags or purses during the ride.